 Then you’re probably that typical light recreational Kravist.

-If you hope to become the most lethal Kravist and push your limits both physically and mentally, then going to the KM gym and do a once-a-week training won’t get you there, well, maybe in a thousand years or so.
+If you hope to become the most lethal Kravist and push your limits both physically and mentally, then going to the KM gym once-a-week for training won’t get you there, well, maybe in a thousand years or so.

 Based on what I’ve personally witnessed in Krav Maga schools and gyms, I found that KM members can be categorized into these 3 types of Kravist: